XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-txJSON | string | Transaction represented as a JSON string in rippled format. secret | secret string | The secret of the account that is initiating the transaction. options | object | *Optional* Options that control the type of signature that will be generated.
+txJSON | string | Transaction represented as a JSON string in rippled format. keypair | object | *Optional* The private and public key of the account that is initiating the transaction.
+(This field is exclusive with secret).
+*keypair.* privateKey | privateKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 private key.
+*keypair.* publicKey | publicKey | The uppercase hexadecimal representation of the secp256k1 or Ed25519 public key. options | object | *Optional* Options that control the type of signature that will be generated.
-*options.* signAs | [address](#address) | *Optional* The account that the signature should count for in multisigning.
+*options.* signAs | [address](#address) | *Optional* The account that the signature should count for in multisigning. secret | secret string | *Optional* The secret of the account that is initiating the transaction.
+(This field is exclusive with keypair).

 ### Return Value